22 Jan Guest Blog from Market Avenue : Content repurposing – keep it frequent and simple

 The point I’m trying to get to (because I do wander off on tangents frequently) is that your clothes are worn in a multitude of different ways.
 Any content that you produce should also be used in a multitude of different ways.

-Think about how you can ‘chunk’ it up, top and tail it, resave it, or copy and paste it into others forms.
+Think about how you can ‘chunk’ it up, top and tail it, resave it, or copy and paste it into other forms.
 These additional forms may be a tad shorter, a little longer or even produced in a completely different format (did I just say different?
 Bear with me, I’ll get onto this later).

 Think about writing a blog article